JonsPool/Poolvarme/README.md

 ### `priceModifier`

 Generally, the script calculates with and displays EPEX spot prices.
-However, this is usually not the price that has to be paid to the electricity supplier - many suppliers charge a markup on the spot price and taxes like VAT are added on top of that.
+However, this is usually not the price that has to be paid to the electricity supplier - many suppliers add a markup to the spot price and taxes like VAT are added on top of that.

 By changing the priceModifier function, you can define a formula that converts the EPEX market rate